 Cultivating critical thinking, creativity, and perseverance in our students, we strive to instill an enthusiasm for learning, skills in collaboration, and the confidence to engage in a changing world.

-As part of our commitment to creating a welcoming and safe learning environment for all individuals, WSL has created a policy for addressing instances of suspected bullying, as required by the State of Massachusetts.
-The policy includes protocols for how parents, students, or other members of the community may report suspected bullying behavior, and how the school is to respond to such reports.
-Click here to read the complete policy.
+As part of our commitment to creating a safe and welcoming learning environment for all individuals, WSL has created a Bullying Prevention & Intervention Plan for addressing instances of suspected bullying, as required by the State of Massachusetts.
+The plan includes protocols for how parents, students, or other members of the community may report suspected bullying behavior, and how the school is to respond to such reports.